korur/copilot-frontend/README.md

 - First follow the steps in the flow page to create a new case http://localhost:5173
 - The continue button will submit a post request to backend api to create new case
 - The app will take you to the results page.
-- At the results page e.g. htpp:localhost:5173/case/1 Data will gradually load passing through submitted, processing and complete steps, the app will handle those stages.
+- At the results page e.g. http:localhost:5173/case/1 Data will gradually load passing through `submitted`, `processing` and `complete` steps, the app will handle those stages.

 ## Backend API routes